Skills

 explain-session prefix

-Section titled “/decodie:overview”Generate a high-level overview of a file, directory, or project — purpose, structure, entry points, and dependencies.
-The onboarding command: run this first when opening unfamiliar code.
+Section titled “decodie-overview”Generate a high-level overview of a file, directory, or project — purpose, structure, entry points, and dependencies.
+The onboarding skill: run this first when opening unfamiliar code.

 - Target a single file, a directory, or the whole project